 Ms. Saltzstein has extensive experience providing litigation advice to and representing members of public company boards of directors in litigation.
 She has advised clients on litigation-avoidance strategy and routinely consults clients concerning litigation-related corporate governance and disclosure issues.
 In this regard, she has participated in the successful representation of clients involved in diverse businesses such as financial services, telecommunications, health care, investment banking, hedge funds, private equity and retail.

 In 2011, Ms. Saltzstein was asked by a federal district court judge to serve on the Attorneys’ Advisory Committee of the Southern District of New York, a committee providing assistance to members of the judiciary serving on the Judicial Improvements Committee.
 In this role, Ms. Saltzstein co-chaired the Motions Committee and helped draft new procedure rules that have been implemented by district court judges in a pilot program directed at complex commercial disputes.
-Ms. Saltzstein has served as co-chair for numerous American Bar Association organizations and events, including the Section of Litigation Annual Conference (2010), the Litigation Institute for Trial Training (2011) and the ABA’s Expert Committee (2012), as well as having served for three years as co-chair of the Securities Litigation Committee.
-Ms. Saltzstein is currently the co-chair of the ABA’s Expert Witness Committee.
+Ms. Saltzstein has served as co-chair for numerous American Bar Association organizations and events, including the Section of Litigation Annual Conference (2010), the Litigation Institute for Trial Training (2011) and the ABA’s Expert Committee (2012, 2017), as well as having served for three years as co-chair of the Securities Litigation Committee.
+Ms. Saltzstein is currently the co-chair of the ABA’s Expert Witnesses Committee.